mflahan/Python_Instacart/README.md

 - What different classifications does the demographic information suggest?
 - Are there differences in ordering habits of different customer profiles?
 ## Data
+Utilized open source dataset from Instacart from 2017: “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017
+Customer data fabricated for purpse of this project so that no personal identifiable data is included.